originally posted on Concept Hub

 I have done this with several companies and I have found FTP files saved, links to Intranets and RFPs.
 I have discovered teams of people using delicious for collaborative research and I have been able to tap into what they are searching for.
 In short, I have been able to tap into an organization’s intellectual property simply through a few searches in Delicious.

 Let’s consider another scenario.
 The team mentioned above begins to participate in various online groups and they are gaining a following.
-They have become great representatives of your organization raising visibility of the talent that exist within and even attracting the attention of the mainstream media.
+They have become great representatives of your organization raising the visibility of the talent that exists within and even attracting the attention of the mainstream media.
 The bottom line has been impacted in a very positive way because of this group’s social media activities.
-Then one day, during a random online chat, one of your employee’s makes what seems to be a harmless criticism and your competitors decide they have discovered your Achilles heal.
+Then one day, during a random online chat, one of your employee’s makes what seems to be a harmless criticism and your competitors decide they have discovered your Achilles heel.
 The same mainstream media that had been cheering you has now turned on you because the story just got interesting again.
 Will your organization be prepared?

 One final scenario.
 The team above goes through very stringent channels to get their social media initiatives approved.
 Guidelines have been put in place and the message has been nailed down and goals have been set.
 The project is moving forward and there are signs of success.
 In the department down the hall, the group that has been feeling like the red headed step child sees the success and they decide to launch their own pilot program.
 They suspect, based on recent past experiences that they will not get support from their executives until they prove a business case for them to be involved in social media, so they launch the pilot as a means to build their business case.
 As they progress they trip, maybe they notice maybe they don’t.
-But in their path they leave comments and open doors that will compromise the company’s intellectual property and reputation.
+But in their path, they leave comments and open doors that will compromise the company’s intellectual property and reputation.
 Who will know?
 When will they find out?
 When will it be too late to correct these mistakes?
 The biggest challenge we face today is that a simple mistake online will be more widespread and live longer than what we have ever experienced in history.
 Don’t believe me?
-Google the words “ketchum and fedex”
+Google the words “Ketchum and FedEx”

 This past month Ariel Silverstone provided a fascinating presentation for the TAG Enterprise 2.0 society regarding the realities of blocking social media.
 Consider if the Iranian government could not block social media efforts, how can any organization think they could control social media activity.